A few famous Beavers

 A Montana Anthology.
 Co-produced the movie "A River Runs Through It" with film star Robert Redford.
 Is recipient of many regional and national literary awards and has edited 23 anthologies of western literature.
 He served for many years as head of the creative writing department at the University of Montana.

 Bruce Klunder, 1958:

-Bill Krippaehne, 1973, '76:
+Bill Krippaehne, 1973, 1976:

 Was president and CEO of Fisher Communications Inc., Seattle, Wash., one of the leading television and radio communications companies in the Pacific Northwest, until 2005.

 Philip Lane Sr., 1941:

 Spiritual Leader for the National American Indian Science and Engineering Society, 1987.
 Organizer and sponsor of the Confederated Indian Tribes at the Washington State Penitentiary, a service organization dedicated to giving Native American inmates renewed pride and hope for a productive life.
 Oregon Governor's Distinguished Volunteer Award, 1984.
 He died in 2004.

 OSU's first consensus All-American.
 Picked by the Oregon Journal newspaper in 1950 as the best men's basketball player in the state during the first half century.

 Octave Levenspiel, 1949, 1952:

 He was a chemical engineering professor at OSU.
 GNU Octave, a high-level language primarily intended for numerical computations and developed by John W. Eaton, '85, a former student of Octave Levenspiel, is named after him.